business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-If you’ve been in business for any period of time, you know anyone can sue a business for any reason whatsoever.
-In fact, frivolous and fraudulent claims happen every day.
-Of course, there are also legitimate scenarios in which you might be sued, such as an elderly client who slips, falls, breaks their hip and sues you for medical costs.
+If you’ve been in business for any period of time, you know anyone can sue your company for any reason whatsoever.
+Frivolous and fraudulent claims happen every day.
+Of course, there are also legitimate scenarios in which you might be sued, such as an older client who slips, falls, breaks their hip and sues you for medical costs.

 Regardless of why you’re being sued, handling the situation methodically will protect your business and minimize damages.